 - produce is sold, the owner may not be able to demonstrate that they are carrying on that activity in an organised and coherent way with the intention to profit from the activity, as is required for the activity to be a business.
 For many lifestyle block properties, the size and nature of the property will limit the scale of operations that can be carried on, which will make it difficult to satisfy the business test. - 21.
 The first limb of the definition of farmland requires that the land is "being worked in the farming or agricultural business of the land's owner" [emphasis added].
 This means the seller of the lifestyle block must be engaged in a farming or agricultural business and the land must be worked in that business.
-The first limb of the definition can be satisfied if the lifestyle block is being worked, in conjunction with other land that is owned or leased by the seller, in their business.
+The first limb of the definition can be satisfied if the lifestyle block is being worked by the seller in their business, either on its own or in conjunction with other land that is owned or leased by the seller.
 However, it would not be satisfied where the land is being rented to someone else who carries on a farming or agricultural business.